University District Farmers Market reopens with new rules to stem spread of coronavirus

 Eiko Vojkovich, co-owner of Skagit River Ranch in Sedro-Woolley, took frequent questions about her organic, grass-fed beef and other products as she stood in the opening of her truck.

-A decision on whether the market can return next Saturday will be made early next week.
+A decision on whether the market can return next Saturday will be made early in the week.